 Hearing loss and dementia

-The 18-year long study included 2,040 adults.
-Those included in the study were 50 years of age and older, had no dementia at the beginning of the study, and began using hearing aids during the 18-year period.
-Cognitive function was assessed using a list of short term delayed recall of cards (10 words).
+Research has found a relationship between hearing loss and dementia.
+An 18-year-old study of more than 2000 older adults also found that hearing aids could play a role in slowing down cognitive decline.
+Those included in the study were 50 years of age and older, and did not have signs of dementia at the beginning of the study.
+However, many participants began using hearing aids during the 18-year study period.
+An evaluation of their cognitive function was performed with a total of 10 recall cards that tested short-term memory.
 The researchers chose assessments that were associated with age-related cognitive abilities, such as episodic memory.

 Episodic Memory

-Episodic memory is the ability to recall how someone felt at a certain time and place, as well as other details related to memory (livescience.com. )
+Episodic memory is the ability to recall how someone felt at a certain time and place, as well as other details related to memory (livescience.com. ) Examples of episodic memory include:

 • Your skiing vacation last winter